About Us

 Board Member

-Chethan has served and continues to serve on several boards and advisory committees in the media, arts, and not for profit sectors.
-In addition to serving as a member of the board of directors of Shaw Rocket Fund, Chethan serves on a variety of not-for-profit boards and civic committees, including The King’s Trust Canada, the Canadian Journalism Foundation, Vancouver-based Arts Umbrella, Toronto-based The Company Theatre (Board Chair), and Tourism Calgary Sports and Major Events Committee.
-Chethan recently stepped down from the board of The Walrus Foundation after 11 years and is also former Chair of Calgary-based Hull Services and the Toronto Business Development Centre.
+Throughout his career, Chethan has used his expertise to develop strategies that communicate complex issues, ideas, and policies to a variety of audiences within an environment of competing interests.
+In addition to sitting as a member of the board of directors of Shaw Rocket Fund, he serves on a variety of not for profit and community organizations, including The Company Theatre (Chair), Hull Services (Vice Chair and Past Chair), the Canadian Journalism Foundation, and Calgary Sports and Major Events Committee.
+Chethan is also former Chair of the Toronto Business Development Centre.

 Board Member